 After decades of work to improve water quality in Bayou Chico, Escambia County will kick off the next phase of restoration June 2021.

-The county has engaged AECOM, a global infrastructure consulting firm with leading environmental remediation expertise, to oversee planning and design of the Bayou Chico Contaminated Sediment Remediation Project.
+The county has engaged AECOM, a leading international environmental remediation and engineering firm, to oversee planning and design of the Bayou Chico Contaminated Sediment Remediation Project.
 Beginning this summer, staff will survey and sample Bayou Chico to quantify and qualify contaminated sediment distribution.
 Once field work is complete, a series of remediation strategies will be recommended to proceed to design.

 A historic working waterfront, sediments in Bayou Chico have long been degraded by legacy contaminates resulting from timber treatment operations, shipbuilding and untreated storm-water runoff, among other factors.
 The project builds on significant investment made since the 1990s by numerous partners and stakeholders, including Escambia County, the City of Pensacola and Emerald Coast Utilities Authority, to address storm-water and sanitary sewer concerns.

 Once implemented, the project is intended to improve sediment and water quality, restore benthic invertebrate habitat and enhance the economic and recreational opportunities across the Bayou.

 The Bayou Chico Contaminated Sediment Remediation Project is made possible from a recently awarded $1.1 million RESTORE Pot 3 grant from the Gulf Coast Ecosystem Restoration Council and Gulf Consortium to the County to complete sediment analysis, design and permitting.
 This grant award leverages a $330,000 RESTORE Pot 2 grant received from Florida Department of Environmental Protection to assist with design.